 Students starting this course and/or the PGCert in Advanced Specialist Training in Emergency Medicine in February 2019 who work in the north west of England will have their tuition fees paid in full by Health Education North West.

 This is as part of a funding initiative to develop the role of pharmacists in the emergency department and in urgent care.
 Applications from pharmacists working in emergency medicine based in acute medical areas, walk in centres or GP out-of-hours, may also be eligible for funding for the course.
-In addition, there is some additional funding available for organisations to backfill for students' time for undertaking either course.

 - Academic department